MenakaGodakanda/PIDControllerProject/Project_Description.md

-# Traffic Light Controller - Version 1
+# PID Controller - Version 1
 This project demonstrates a simple PID (Proportional-Integral-Derivative) controller implemented in C++.

 ## Features of the project: